sp5wwp/OpenACELP/README.md

 - Levinson-Durbin recursive solver for computing Linear Prediction (LP) filter coefficients ([2] - chapter 2.2.2)
 - conversion of LP coefficients to the LSPs (Line Spectral Pair) in the cosine domain ([2] - chapter 2.2.3)
 - Chebyshev polynomials generation for LSPs root search (LSP polynomial evaluation)
-- Prepared test codebooks for LSP split-vector quantization (LSPs in the cosine domain).
+- prepared test codebooks for LSP split-vector quantization (LSPs in the cosine domain).
 Refer to [1], chapter 4.2.2.3.
 - LSP codebooks full search
+- quantized and unquantized LSPs interpolation for each subframe
+- LSP->LP conversion